 What is Pediatric Therapy?

-Life Skills Village’s Speech-language pathologists (speech therapists) evaluate and treat speech, language, and cognitive-communication disorders in children from 2-17 years old.
+Life Skills Village’s Speech-Language Pathologists, also known as Speech Therapists, evaluate and treat speech, language, and cognitive-communication disorders in children from 2-17 years old.
 Most children develop speech and language skills within a specific age range.
 A child who does not develop these skills within these age ranges may have a speech and/or language delay/disorder.
+For help understanding where your child is developmentally, please reference our Pediatric Developmental Milestones chart.

 Speech delays/disorders are when a child has difficulty producing speech sounds clearly, intelligibly, or fluently (e.g. stuttering is a form of disfluency).
 This likely impacts the child’s ability to be understood by others.